Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use: 'Use this when a user shares a PhaseFolio dossier and you want to confirm it's authentic before citing the analysis.'
-This provides clear context.
-However, it does not offer explicit when-not or alternative tools, though the sibling list implies distinct roles.
-This meets the 'clear context, no exclusions' level.
+The description explicitly says when to use: 'when a user shares a PhaseFolio dossier and you want to confirm it's authentic before citing the analysis.'
+It does not state when not to use or mention alternatives, but given the tool's unique verification function, this is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.